Varsity-Prog6221/PROG6221_poePartOne_ST10085103/README.md

 PROG6211_POE_PART1

-Instructions on how to use Siphiwe's Budgeting Plan Application.
+Instructions on how to use Budgeting Plan Application for Siphiwe.

 1. The budgeting plan application is a C# based commandline application and so it can be run on the Visual Studio.